 Scientific and Technical advice is brought to OPAC via the legislatively-mandated Scientific and Technical Advisory Committee (STAC).
 The authorizing legislation includes Oregon's Ocean Resources Management Law (ORS 196) and pdf House Bill 3013 (22 KB) .
-This committee is chaired by the representative from Oregon Sea Grant, Shelby Walker.
+This committee is chaired by the representative from Oregon Sea Grant, Karina Nielsen.
 The committee itself acts as a broker: when OPAC needs scientific or technical advice on an issue, the STAC identifies appropriate experts and engages their assistance.
 Sea Grant’s vision of the process, which was adopted by OPAC (07.19.2010), is presented in a guidance document on the formation and functions of the STAC.

 The governor-appointed Ocean Policy Advisory Council (OPAC) works with the public to make recommendations on issues of ocean policy ranging from ocean-based energy generation plans to developing marine reserves in the territorial sea.
 By statute, the Oregon Sea Grant director serves as permanent chair of the council's Scientific and Technical Advisory Committee (STAC) and under OPAC rules serves as a member of the Council's Executive Board.
 Current STAC committee members are:

 - Jack Barth - Oregon State University, College of Earth, Oceanic and Atmospheric Sciences

 - Elise Granek - Portland State University, Environmental Science and Resources